I own an 85-litre backpack. Well, technically it’s 70 litres with a 15-litre daypack, but same difference.

-At last glance, adding check in luggage to a Ryan Air flight was from £35.
+At last glance, adding check-in luggage to a Ryan Air flight is from £35.
 That’s insane when you consider the cost of many of their flights are around or below that amount.
-Now that you can take a carry on item plus handbag that helps a lot, and unless I’m moving country, I refuse to pay that amount!

 Carry on only means less time at the airport

 Everything is so automated now that I can check in, print my boarding pass, and show up at the airport just in time to get to the gate for boarding.
 There is no need to spend hours and hours waiting to board a flight anymore.

 Except if you check in luggage.